 The principal executive offices of the Company are located at 200 Murray Hill Parkway, East Rutherford, New Jersey.
 Under a net lease, the Company occupies approximately 58,625 square feet of space.
 Approximately 43,598 square feet in such premises is used for warehousing and 15,027 square feet for offices.
-The annual rental is \$390,835, with an annual CPI increase not cumulatively exceeding 15% in any consecutive five year period.
-The lease expires on May 31, 2012 with a renewal option at fair market value for an additional five years.
-The lease requires the Company to pay for additional expenses, Common Area Maintenance ("CAM"), which includes real estate taxes, common area expense, utility expense, repair and maintenance expense.
-For the year ended November 30, 2009, CAM was estimated at \$150,000.
+The annual rental is \$327,684, with an annual CPI increase not cumulatively exceeding 15% in any consecutive five year period.
+The lease expires on May 31, 2012 and had a renewal option at fair market value for an additional five years.
+The lease requires the Company to pay for additional expenses, Common Area Maintenance ("CAM"), which includes real estate taxes, common area expense, utility expense, repair and maintenance expense and insurance expense.
+For the year ended November 30, 2010, CAM was estimated at \$150,000.
+The Company signed a new lease for the premises beginning June 1, 2012 and expiring May 31, 2022, with a renewal option for an additional five years.
+The new lease will increase the space that the Company will rent to a total of \$1,000 square feet, and the annual rental for this space will be \$486,012, with a CPI increase not to exceed 30% in any consecutive five year period.
+CAM is estimated to be \$207,250 per year for future years beginning June 1, 2012.

-On September 26, 2007, the Company entered into an additional lease for warehouse space with Ninth Avenue Equities Co., Inc. for four and a half years commencing November 1, 2007.
+On September 26, 2007, the Company entered into an additional lease for warehouse space located at 99 Murray Hill Parkway, East Rutherford, New Jersey, with Ninth Avenue Equities Co., Inc. for four and a half years commencing November 1, 2007 and ending on May 31, 2012.
 The premises comprise 16,438 square feet of space.
 The Company is obligated to pay maintenance which includes but is not limited to real estate taxes and all other common area expenses.
 The annual rental is \$123,285.
-For the year ended November 30, 2009, CAM was \$29,988.
+For the year ended November 30, 2010, CAM was \$30,699.
+The Company does not intend on renewing the lease at expiration.